crintus/riptide/README.md

 jQuery >= 1.7

 #### ToDo
-Fix ripple just "jumping" back to start.
+- Fix ripple just "jumping" back to start.
 It should either be able to alternate between colors, or retract
+- Add option for multiple ripples
+- Add option for ripples on click